By Ragavan Manian

-My two little boys Karun (8 years) and Sunaad (5 years) play board games, whenever they are, well, bored!
-There are a host of games to choose from, with their interest area ranging from Myth and Mythology to Mickey Mouse!
-But the one game that has found a lot of favour recently is Battleships.
+My two little boys Karun (8) and Sunaad (5) play board games whenever they are, well, bored.
+We have a variety of games for them to choose from, related to their interests in everything from myths and mythology to Mickey Mouse.
+But one game that has found a lot of favor recently is Battleships.

-According to Wikipedia, the Battleships board game has World War I origins, starting out as a paper and pencil game.
+According to Wikipedia, the Battleships board game has its origins in World War I, starting out as a paper and pencil game.

-To me and a host of adults out there who grew up on a steady diet of Herge’s famous characters, a more apt reference would be the Tintin comic, Flight 714.
+As for me (and probably a lot of other adults out there who grew up on a steady diet of Herge’s famous characters), I first learned about the game from the Tintin comic Flight 714.
 If you haven’t read the pages where the sullen, stingy and scruple-free multi-billionaire Carreidas repeatedly flummoxes Capt.
-Haddock, then you’re missing something hilarious!
+Haddock, you’re missing out on some hilarious stuff!

-Like many great board games “Battleships” tends to straddle the space between luck and logic.
-Yes there is a good deal of chance in the game, but it also requires strategic thinking.
+Like many great board games, Battleships tends to straddle the space between luck and logic.
+Yes, there’s a good deal of chance in the game, but it also requires strategic thinking.
 Children delight in shouting out the words, “a miss!”, “a hit!” and “a sink!”.
-There is implicit confrontation in those words; however no actual violence is inflicted.
+There is implicit confrontation in those words; of course, no actual violence is inflicted.
 The vessels on the board don’t even sink when they’re sunk – they just end up looking more dressed up!
 The power of their thought processes in affecting the opponent’s fleet is a revelation – almost like a spooky action-at-a-distance effect.
-Abstraction and Generalization – Computational Thinking concepts that even adults have difficulty wrapping their heads around, form part and parcel of this game.
+Abstraction and generalization – computational thinking strategies that even adults sometimes have difficulty with – form part and parcel of this game.
 The moments of silence and strategic thinking add to its old-world charm.

-Above all, this game demands that the players be principled – a facet of the Collaboration, that we need in dollops in the global citizens of a brave new world, in a time when the planet is ridden by the damage done by the collective greed of the past generations.
-The temptation to gain strategic advantage surreptitiously (a.k.a.
-Through peeking!) was initially so strong in the children that, during the first few rounds I had to step in and act as the Captain of the boys, to enforce ground rules and stringent penalties against ‘cheating’.
-But eventually they understand that it is a lot more fun and engaging to follow the rules.
+Above all, this game demands that the players be principled.
+The temptation for the children to surreptitiously gain strategic advantage (i.e., through peeking!) was initially so strong that during the first few rounds, I had to step in and act as the captain of the boys, enforcing ground rules and levying stringent penalties for “cheating”.
+But eventually they understood that it’s a lot more fun and engaging if you follow the rules.
 A fair game of Battleships seems to teach long-term lessons that stick in more ways than one.

 Carreidas in Flight 714 was driven by the desire to win the game of Battleships at all costs against his opponent, the poor, sincere Captain Haddock.
 This may have helped the former win the game, but in the end his guile was exposed and the Captain’s Boys won the day!